The two main types of plug-in electric vehicles are plug-in hybrids (PHEVs) and battery electric vehicles (BEVs).

 PlugStar from Plug in America is a fantastic resource for exploring light-duty vehicle options.

-Transportation Electrification in the Southeast a report from SACE and Atlas Public Policy captures regional and state-specific growth in Alabama, Florida, Georgia, North Carolina, South Carolina, and Tennessee.
+Transportation Electrification in the Southeast is a report from SACE and Atlas Public Policy captures regional and state-specific growth in Alabama, Florida, Georgia, North Carolina, South Carolina, and Tennessee.
 The Georgia-specific page highlights how the Peach State is number one in per-capita charging infrastructure in the region.

 Key findings from the report Retained Transportation Fuel Spending in the Southeast by SACE show that two-thirds of the $94 billion spent on gas and diesel leaks out of the region’s economies annually.
 EVs could do the same amount of work for $52 billion because electricity is cheaper and more efficient.
 Most electricity costs are local, so two-thirds of the money spent on electricity stays in the region's economies.
 If all the cars, trucks, and buses in Georgia were electric today, there would be an additional $7.9 billion circulating through the economy annually.